Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Discussion

 In this work, we developed a first-principles many-body framework to describe the coupled dynamics of photocarriers, phonons, and ions in semiconductors following ultrafast excitation.
-Our approach incorporates explicit light–matter coupling together with \textit{ab initio} carrier–carrier, carrier–phonon, and phonon–phonon collision integrals, thereby treating electron and phonon interactions on the same footing in real time.
+Our approach incorporates explicit light-matter coupling together with \textit{ab initio} carrier-carrier, carrier-phonon, and phonon-phonon collision integrals, thereby treating electron and phonon interactions on the same footing in real time.

-The time evolution of the density matrix is performed in a maximally localized Wannier basis, ensuring gauge-consistent evaluation of scattering integrals and enabling ultradense sampling of electron and phonon momenta.
+The time evolution of the density matrix is performed in a maximally localized Wannier basis, ensuring gauge-consistent evaluation of scattering integrals and enabling efficient, ultradense sampling of electron and phonon momenta over long propagation times.
 This implementation allows for direct, parameter-free comparison with realistic pump–probe experimental conditions.
 Furthermore, the method can be coupled to constrained density-functional theory to access light-induced structural phase transitions at longer times after the light pulse.

-Key advances relative to previous approaches include: (i) the equal-footing treatment of carrier–carrier, carrier–phonon, and anharmonic phonon–phonon scattering channels; (ii) the inclusion of time-dependent electronic screening in the nonequilibrium dynamics; (iii) the incorporation of quasiparticle-energy and Rabi-frequency renormalizations in the real-time evolution; and (iv) the first-principles calculation of coherent, damped nuclear oscillations driven by displacive forces, going beyond state-of-the-art Ehrenfest dynamics in which electronic orbitals are typically kept fixed.
+Key advances relative to previous approaches include: (i) the equal-footing treatment of carrier-carrier, carrier-phonon, and anharmonic phonon-phonon scattering channels; (ii) the inclusion of time-dependent electronic screening in the nonequilibrium dynamics; (iii) the incorporation of quasiparticle-energy and Rabi-frequency renormalizations in the real-time evolution; and (iv) the first-principles calculation of coherent, damped nuclear oscillations driven by displacive forces, going beyond state-of-the-art Ehrenfest dynamics in which electronic orbitals are typically kept fixed.